 Skip to main content Skip to complementary content

-Sharing apps with users who are not space members
+Sharing applications with users who are not space members

-With fine-grained access control, you can share an app in a shared or managed space with users or user groups without making them members of the space.
-By selecting the app to be shared and the recipients of the app, you reduce administration and simplify management of the space.
-The selected users will only have access to the app that has been shared with them.
+With fine-grained access control, you can share an application from a shared or managed space with users or user groups without making them members of the space.
+This reduces administration and simplifies space management, because users only get access to the shared application—not the whole space.

-Information noteThis feature, known as fine-grained access control, is not available in Qlik Cloud Analytics Standard or Qlik Sense Business.
+Information noteFine-grained access control is not available in Qlik Cloud Analytics Standard or Qlik Sense Business.

-If your tenant administrator has enabled groups, you can share apps with groups of users.
-If a user has individual permissions and group permissions on an app, the highest permission level is applied.
-User groups are created in the identity provider.
+If your tenant supports groups, you can share applications with user groups.
+When a user has both individual and group permissions on an application, the higher permission level applies.

 Do the following:

-1. In a shared or managed space, click More in the app to be shared and select Share.
+1. In a shared or managed space, click More in the application to be shared and select Share.

 2. Search for user name or email address of the user or user group.